RonaldCrack10/Boston_House_Pricing_dataset/README.md

 - Download the [Boston Housing Dataset](https://www.kaggle.com/c/boston-housing) (`housing.csv`) from Kaggle.
 - Place it in the `data/` folder.

+## Description
+Housing Values in Suburbs of Boston
+# The medv variable is the target variable.

+# Data description
+The Boston data frame has 506 rows and 14 columns.

+This data frame contains the following columns:

+- crim
+per capita crime rate by town.

+- zn
+proportion of residential land zoned for lots over 25,000 sq.ft.

+- indus
+proportion of non-retail business acres per town.

+- chas
+Charles River dummy variable (= 1 if tract bounds river; 0 otherwise).

+- nox
+nitrogen oxides concentration (parts per 10 million).

+- rm
+average number of rooms per dwelling.

+- age
+proportion of owner-occupied units built prior to 1940.

+- dis
+weighted mean of distances to five Boston employment centres.

+- rad
+index of accessibility to radial highways.

+- tax
+full-value property-tax rate per $10,000.

+- lstat
+lower status of the population (percent).

+- medv
+median value of owner-occupied homes in $1000s.

 ## Project Structure
 - `data/`: Place `housing.csv` here (not uploaded).